mantasu/uob-cv/notes.md

   * **Hamming distance** - a metric for comparing `2` binary data (sum of digits of a difference between each bit), for instance, the distance between $4$ (`0100`) and $14$ (`1110`) is $2$, whereas between $4$ (`0100`) and $6$ (`0110`) is $1$
   * Given that **Grey Code** has a **Hamming distance** of `1` and **Inverse Grey Code** has a **Hamming distance** of `N-1`, progression _binary encodings_ belong to neither category.
 This means a lot of flexibility and a variety of possible algorithms.

-> In **time multiplexing**, because of the lenses, _defocus_ may occur which mangles the edges and because of the high frequency information about regions could be lost. **Sinusoidal patterns** are used which are continuous and less affected by _defocus_.
+> In **time multiplexing**, because of the lenses, _defocus_ may occur which mangles the edges and, because of the high frequency, information about regions could be lost. **Sinusoidal patterns** are used which are continuous and less affected by _defocus_.

 **Sinusoidal patterns** - patterns encoded by a geometric function ($\sin(2\pi f \phi) + 1) / 2$ which has a frequency and a phase which encodes a pixel location.
 They work as **time of flight cameras** - the longer the waves (lower $f$), the larger the range, but more noise.